-This means that each individual depositor has insurance for up to $250,000.
+This means that each depositor has insurance for up to $250,000.
 This only applies to each depositor and not every individual account.

 However, Webull is not a federally registered bank.
-They are a broker dealer, meaning they are covered under a different type of insurance called SIPC.
+They are a broker-dealer, meaning they are covered under a different type of insurance called SIPC.

 Does Webull offer SIPC insurance?

-SIPC is the Securities Investor Protection Corporation.
+The SIPC is the Securities Investor Protection Corporation.

-This means that if a broker is insolvent, cannot return assets to their clients, or the client’s assets are missing, the SIPC will ensure that there are protections for the client during the liquidation process.
+If a broker is insolvent, cannot return assets to their clients, or the client’s assets are missing, the SIPC will ensure that there are protections for the client during the liquidation process.

-In addition to protecting assets, if there is a theft the SIPC will reimburse that theft up to $500,000 per individual client.
+In addition to protecting assets, if there is a theft, the SIPC will reimburse that theft up to $500,000 per individual client.